skyzh/raytracer.rs/README.md

 ### Cover Scene

-The scene from legacy version and the cover of "Ray Tracing in One Weekend".
-It takes about *450 secs* to render.
+The scene from the cover of "Ray Tracing in One Weekend".
+It takes *~450 secs* to render.

 `scenes/legacy_scene.rs:legacy_scene`